Case Digest

 Parshall v Hackney [2013] EWCA Civ 240

-The Appallent appealed a decision and rectification and indemnification were the only remedies for mistakes resulting from concurrent registration of land in two different titles; nobody with registered title to land could, at the same time, establish possessory title, because their occupation of the land would not be unlawful.
+The Appellant appealed a decision and rectification and indemnification were the only remedies for mistakes resulting from concurrent registration of land in two different titles; nobody with registered title to land could, at the same time, establish possessory title, because their occupation of the land would not be unlawful.
 Time did not, therefore, begin to run for the purposes of adverse possession until rectification had taken place.
-The Limitation Act 1980 did not apply to the statutory right of rectification
+The Limitation Act 1980 did not apply to the statutory right of rectification.

 The Applicant had been found to have no registered title or entitlement to register title to the canal bank or any part of wharf, to have no unregistered interest in the canal bank or wharf, never to have been lawfully in possession of a mooring at the wharf, and never to have acquired adverse possession rights there.